 Bryan Costales with Eric Allman and Neil Rickert

 The ubiquitous mail transfer agent for Unix systems.
 This book aims to be the definitive guide to survive the administration of this cryptic program, but you'll sooner or later find out that even after reading it: wild guessing and sleepless nights can't be avoided.
 Nice try, though.

 It was a bestseller before Booch teamed up with Rumbaugh and Jacobson.
 I believe it's a good introduction to OOD in general but, using the Booch notation.
 In this respect, it may be a bit outdated now that UML has become an industry standard.

 "UML Distilled Second Edition: A Brief Guide to the Standard Object Modelling Language".

 Everything you need to know about UML (in as few as 170 pages) if you don't want to commit suicide reading one of the deadly boring masterpieces on the subject by Booch, Rumbaugh and Jacobson.
 It can be consider a sort of survival kit in the bureaucratic jungle of OO hype.
-To me it's the only book worth reading on UML, among the tons that have been published recently.
+Possibly the only book worth reading on UML.

 Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides

 Pattern has been for a while The Buzzword software developers.
 This is the book that started the fashion.
 It's not a complete new idea: pattern is to OOP as algorithm is to procedural programming.
 Clear with a good introduction.
 You need a basic knowledge of OOD/OOP.